 Cove Ridge offers limited catering service.

 This unique park in Breaks, Va., has something for everyone.
 The Rhododendron Restaurant can accommodate and cater meetings and seminars, and the park offers a 34-unit lodge, two-bedroom, fully equipped cottages, a pool, a lake, horseback riding, an amphitheater and many other ways to recreate and enjoy the great outdoors.
 For more information about Breaks Interstate Park, call 1-800-982-5122.

 Many state parks make visitor center meeting rooms available.
 A mountain estate, an ocean side, or even a historical site, all these and more make a Virginia State Park the natural choice for your next meeting.
-Meeting rooms are available in Caledon, Leesylvania, Mason Neck, New River Trail, Sky Meadows, Staunton River Battlefield and Wilderness Road.
+Meeting rooms are available in Caledon, First Landing, Leesylvania, Mason Neck, New River Trail, Sky Meadows, Smith Mountain Lake, Staunton River Battlefield and Wilderness Road.

 Picnic shelters and gazebos are available at most parks for family reunions, company picnics or any special outdoor gathering.
 When not reserved, most shelters are available year-round free of charge on a first-come, first-served basis.

 A state parks reservations counselor will help with all your reservation needs.
 State agencies receive a special discount and, no matter where you are in the commonwealth, you're never more than an hour away from a Virginia State Park.
 Just call 1-800-933-PARK.